 The night before might be all about parties and drinking but there is much more to do on the day itself.
 Flea markets pop up all over town, with the best ones at Liskwartier and on the Coolsingel and Binnenrotte.
 You’ll find all sorts of items to barter over, including clothing, trinkets, food and drinks.
 Bring your cash and a bag, just in case something catches your eye.

 If you want to celebrate King’s Day with your kids there is plenty of fun to be had as well.
 At the Lloyd Multiplein there is a funfair with dozens of rides, including Tea Cups, a Ferris Wheel, Bumper Cars, a maze and many others.
-Or head to Rotterdam Zoo and find the new ruler of Rotterdam’s animal kingdom.
+Or head to Rotterdam Zoo and find the ruler of Rotterdam’s animal kingdom.

 In the north-east of the city, the Kralingse Bos Festival has 5 stages with music throughout the day (ticket required).
 And finally, there is Kingsland Festival for those who like house, techno and hardstyle (ticket required).
 Truly, there is no party quite like King’s Day any where else in the world!